DoTheEvo/ANGRYsearch/README.md

   *   `icon_theme` By default set to adwaita.
 Which icon theme to use, can be set from program's interface in the update window.
 There are 6 icon types - folder, file, audio, image, video, text.
 Did not yet figure out how to get theme of the distro and reliably icon from file's mimetype, so packing icons with the angrysearch is the way
   *   `notifications` By default set to true.
 Automatic periodic updates that are run on background using crontab will use desktop notification system to inform when indexing is done or if the indexing was aborted because of missing mount points
   *   `number_of_results` By default set to 500.
 Limit set for searches in the database.
 Lower number means search results come faster
+  *   `regex_mode` By default set to false.
+Enables regex search mode.
+F8 key toggles between true/false when running the application
-  *   `row_height` By default set to 0 which means default.
+  *   `row_height` By default set to 0 which means default system height.
 Sets height of the rows in pixels
   *   `typing_delay` By default set to false.
 If enabled, it introduces 0.2 second delay between the action of typing and searching the database.
 This will prevent unnecessary database queries when user is typing fast as there is waiting to finish typing.
 This can improve performance on slower machines, but on modern ones it might negatively affect the feel of instant responsiveness
   *   `[Last_Run]` The applications properties from the last time at the moment when it was closed - window size, position, state